UTA Program for Math Majors

 Welcome to the UTA Program for Math Majors (Calculus I and above)!

-We are currently accepting applications for the Spring 2017 UTA Program.
+We are currently accepting applications for the Fall 2017 UTA Program.
 Please see the application page for more details.
-Contact Tyler Kloefkorn or Katherine Walsh if you have any questions.
+Contact Gabriela Jaramillo or Lidia Mrad if you have any questions.

 The UTA program provides undergraduate math majors with the opportunity to learn about teaching mathematics by working with an instructor of an undergraduate course and meeting regularly as a group with a mentor.
 Duties include participating in the weekly UTA seminar, running review sessions, grading, holding office hours, possible classroom demonstrations, and a few hours a week of tutoring.